kinxlo/Bytealley/docs/README.md

 ## Overview

-This repository contains the **[Bytealley ](https://trybytealley.com)** official webapp, designed as a foundational framework for the organization’s educational programs.
+This repository contains the **[Bytealley ](https://trybytealley.com)** official webapp, designed as a market place for digital products.

 ## Technology Stack